Melina-1720/Melina-1720/README.md

 # The Build Instrucions

  1. To have all equipment ready
- 2. Get your Arduino and Breadboard connected to your computer.
+ 2. Get your Arduino and Breadboard connected to your computer make sure to have <Adafruit_NeoPixel.h> located in the Sketch and Include Library.
  3. Connect the 5V and Ground cords from the arduino to the breadboard.
  4. Connect the Motion Sensor cords (the Motion Sensor are labelled) from Ground pin to ground on the bread board, connect the Echo pin to pin 8 on the Arduino, connect the Trig pin to pin 7 on the Arduino, and Vcc pin connect it to the 5V on the bread board.
  5. Connect the LED Strip Light ( the LED Strip Light is labelled) from the DO pin connect it to Ground on the bread board, the DI pin connect it to pin 2 on the Arduino, and the Vcc pin connect it to 5V on the bread board.